Second Larut War: 16 June 1865

 In a gambling house in Klian Pauh, a quarrel between a Fui Chew Hakka and a Chung Shan Hakka.
 In Perak the Fui Chew Hakka were members of the Ghee Hin society and likewise the Chung Shan Hakka there were members of the Hai San Society.
 The disturbance escalated when 1,000 armed Chung Shan Hakka men turned up and attacked the Fui Chew taking 14 Fui Chew men prisoner.

-The Malay Clerk (Kerani) and police did not interfere.
+At once there arose the party cry, "kill, kill these interlopers." and fourteen unhappy wretches were seized and locked up for the night in the lodge of the Han San Society.The Malay Clerk (Kerani) and police did not interfere.
 Loh Chong and Lim Seng, both Hockiens from Penang who were merchants trading in Larut attempted to find a peaceful settlement.
 They went to the village and approached Chong Chong the head of the Fui Chew Hakka, asking him to restrain his men till a peaceful settlement could be achieved.
 Chong Chong agreed and asked Loh Chong to get Lau Sam, head of the Chung Shan Hakka at Larut, to apply to the Raja for 200 Malays to keep the peace.
 The two merchants approached Lau Sam at Klian Pauh who, having agreed to this course of action, requested the Jemadar (the ranking police officer) at the Balai (police station) to send a Malay guard to keep the peace till negotiations could be effected.

 Judge and Magistrate Abdul Jabbar shortly arrived at the Balai with 200 armed Malays.
 About 20 to 30 of these were then sent to Klian Bahru with Abdul Jabbar's proclamation that no Fui Chew be allowed to leave and that no one be allowed to take them any provisions.
 In the afternoon some Hockien men went to negotiate a settlement to the quarrel.
 They arrived back at about 9pm with news that a settlement was agreed and that an agreement would be drawn up at 8am the following day.